 The blends of the Hawaiian body products embody the mana, beauty, and mystique of the Hawaiian Islands.
 Because of the reverence to the indigenous people who evolved in harmony with nature-they capture ancient knowledge and combine tranquil healing elements to optimize and balance the whole person.

-Under the palm trees, beside the ocean, amid white coral and black lava the exotic fruits and plants such as coconut oil, Lehua honey, Hawaiian sugar cane, papaya enzymes, warmed lava stones and balancing aromatherapy oils, and seaweed are just a few of the natural ingredients that are used in the products and then utilized in the treatments and services.
+Under the palm trees, beside the ocean, amid white coral and black lava the exotic fruits and plants such as coconut oil, Lehua honey, Hawaiian sugar cane, papaya enzymes, warmed lava stones and balancing aromatherapy oils, and seaweed is just a few of the natural ingredients that are used in the products and then utilized in the treatments and services.
 Eco-friendly, with much Aloha the spa trends are creating a sustainable environment for everyone involved and the body, mind, heart, and spirit are renewed using authentic healing methods and products of the earth.

 Photos: Fairmont Orchid